Why an Incubator?

-During the first Kickoff Summit, April 12-14, 2021, Co-Creators will be paired with mentors possessing expertise in entrepreneurship, theological framing, cultural competency, leadership development, program development, marketing, administration and law, and strategic partnerships.
-This time will be one of storytelling, collaboration and experimentation.
+During the Kickoff Summit, April 12-14, 2021, Co-Creators were paired with mentors possessing expertise in entrepreneurship, theological framing, cultural competency, leadership development, program development, marketing, administration and law, and strategic partnerships.
+This time was one of storytelling, collaboration and experimentation.

 At the second Launch Summit, Oct.
-18-19, 2021, Co-Creators will participate in Demo Day where they will pitch their ideas to Creative Partners who may choose to provide ongoing support and opportunities for partnership.
+18-19, 2021, Co-Creators participated in Demo Day where they pitched their ideas to Creative Partners who may choose to provide ongoing support and opportunities for partnership.

 Cycle 2 Co-Creators

 Way Club is a faith-based social club for high school-aged teenagers.
 The overall vision is to inspire the next generation of believers to have fun while being responsible citizens and active participants in Jesus’ mission to share the good news.

 The H.E.M.
 Network is a faith-based ministry centered on spiritual wellness for women following pregnancy loss.
 It is designed to equip church leaders (lay and professional) to implement visible support for women as they navigate spiritual challenges related to their situation.